mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 ~~~
 Additional Addresses {
   Type (i) = TBD,
+  Sequence Number (i),
   Additional Addresses Count (i),
   Additional Address (..) ...,
 }
 ~~~
 {: #fig-additional-addresses title="ADDITIONAL_ADDRESSES Frame Format"}

+Sequence Number:

+: A variable-length integer indicating the sequence of the frame.
+The number is monotonically increasing within a QUIC connection and is chosen by the sender.
+It helps the receiver to order ADDITIONAL_ADDRESSES frames by recency.
+A receiver SHOULD ignore frames with a Sequence Number lower or equal to the highest Sequence Number received.

 Additional Addresses Count: